 When someone visits your website, a tracking cookie—or pixel—is placed on their browser.
 This allows you to track where that user goes online once they leave your site, including social media and mobile, and helps you serve ads as the user moves through the consideration cycle.
 Once a customer converts, you can use your cookie data to see the path they took to go from visitor to buyer.

 If you’d like to see where more than 900 other brands and agencies stand on attribution, be sure to check out our State of Marketing Attribution report.
-The strategies and findings of the marketers we surveyed can inspire you and help your business to succeed with attribution.
+The strategies and findings of the marketers we surveyed can inspire you and help your business to succeed with marketing attribution strategy.